SakshumKulshrestha/Lesion-Detection-WebApp/README.md

-A limited version of the model can be seen here: https://lesion-detection.herokuapp.com
+A limited version of the model can be seen here: https://lesion-detection.herokuapp.com The demo of the model must be run with browser caching disabled, which is easily done through the inspect element console.

 The webapp implements two models, one for segmentation and one for classification of different skin lesions.
 However, due to free hosting, only the classifcation is being demoed.